aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/advanced-ocr-techniques/perform-ocr-on-page/_index.md

 - **FileNotFoundException** – Double‑check `dataDir` and ensure `p3.png` exists at the specified location.
 - **Unexpected characters in output** – Adjust OCR settings (e.g., language, DPI) via the `AsposeOCR` configuration if needed.

-## FAQ's

-### Q1: Is Aspose.OCR compatible with all image formats?

-A1: Yes, Aspose.OCR supports a wide range of image formats, ensuring flexibility in your OCR tasks.

-### Q2: Can I use Aspose.OCR in commercial projects?

-A2: Absolutely!
-Aspose.OCR is available for commercial use.
-Visit the [purchase page](https://purchase.aspose.com/buy) for licensing details.

-### Q3: How can I get a temporary license for Aspose.OCR?

-A3: Obtain a temporary license from the [temporary license page](https://purchase.aspose.com/temporary-license/) for testing purposes.

-### Q4: Where can I find support for Aspose.OCR?

-A4: Visit the [Aspose.OCR forum](https://forum.aspose.com/c/ocr/16) for community support and discussions.

-### Q5: Does Aspose.OCR offer a free trial?

-A5: Yes, explore the features with the [free trial version](https://releases.aspose.com/) before making a purchase.

 ## Frequently Asked Questions

 **Q: How does this method differ from processing an entire document?**